steambird1/MinServer/README.md

 ## Background
 On Nov 2021, I decided to make a server application that easy to build and run, and it'll support file operation and user authorize/register in JavaScript to run directly on HTML page.
 So that's it :)
+(At that time I don't know ASP.NET and I think it's too difficult to understand how PHP runs.)

 ## Install
 You just need to extract files in latest release and just run `MinServer 2.exe` or compile it by yourself using Visual Studio 2017 or newer.
 (Note: There may be some test projects like 'Tester DLL'.
 You don't need to use it but you can test your server by them.)

-There are some help in `help.txt`.
-You can also read them by running `MinServer 2.exe --help`.
+There are some help in `help.txt` and the wiki.
+You can also read them by running `"MinServer 2.exe" --help`.

 ## Use
 ### Basics Use